gvwilson/thirdbit/ideas/index.md

     can create the reports they want the way they want to.
     It's not too late…

-[Browsercast][browsercast],
+[Browsercast][browsercast].
-:   which would replay an HTML slideshow in sync with a voiceover.
+:   This tool would replay an HTML slideshow in sync with a voiceover.
     Tools like Wasim Lorgat's [SVG replay][svg-replay] and [Scrimba][scrimba] have made me more certain than ever that we shouldn't turn text and HTML into video streams: